DHEPLab/augmed-app-v2/README.md

 # The AugMed App (Frontend)

 AugMed is a web application, built for the UNC-Chapel Hill DHEP Lab, that allows the lab to collect data from participants in a user-friendly way.
-The app is designed to be used on a tablet, and it allows participants to answer questions about their health and well-being.
-The app is built using React, and it uses the DHEP Lab's API to store and retrieve data.
+The app is designed to be used on any devices, and it allows participants to answer questions about their judgements for cases with potential Colorectal Cancer (CRC).
+The app is built using React, and the backend API is built using Flask and Python.

 **Live Website**: **[https://augmed1.dhep.org/](https://augmed1.dhep.org/).**